 The golden age of the airship began around the turn of the last century, when the first Luftschiff Zeppelin — named after the German Count von Zeppelin who pioneered the construction of rigid airships — was launched.

 The possibility that airships might be used in war was quickly recognized.
-George Griffith’s The Angel of the Revolution (1893) has airship bombing Russia’s major cities.
+George Griffith’s The Angel of the Revolution (1893, our review here) has airship bombing Russia’s major cities.
 H.G.
 Wells’ The War in the Air (1908) describes the obliteration of entire fleets by aerial attack.

 The First World War marked the airship’s debut as a weapon.
 Count Zeppelin and the German army believed they had found the ideal weapon with which to counteract British naval superiority and strike at the United Kingdom itself.
 More realistic airship advocates believed the zeppelin was a valuable long-range scout and attack vessel for naval operations.